 Fresh, delicious, locally grown food from our farm to your table…

-We’re continually working with lots of heirloom varieties here seeing which ones are good, which are great, and shelving some that just don’t meet expectations.
+We’re continually working with lots of heirloom and improved varieties here seeing which ones are good, which are great, and shelving some that just don’t meet expectations.

 Speaking of expectations – taste and texture are king around here but we also know it’s important to ensure there’s enough to go around.
 With that said our crop plans and planting schedules are built with community in mind – great varieties and more than enough for share members, family, friends, and markets.